Katie Stam

-Katie R. Stam Irk (born July 9, 1986; née.
-Stam) is an American beauty queen from Seymour, Indiana, who was crowned Miss America 2009.
+Katie R. Stam Irk (née Stam; born July 9, 1986) is an American beauty queen from Seymour, Indiana, who was crowned Miss America 2009.

 Early life and education

 Stam was born to Keith and Tracy Stam, both middle school teachers, on July 9, 1986, in southern Indiana.
 Stam grew up on a dairy farm with her three siblings.
 She participated in 4-H as a child and showed dairy cattle at the Jackson County Fair.

 Stam graduated from Seymour High School in Seymour, Indiana, and later received her bachelor's degree in communication studies from the University of Indianapolis.
 Stam also interned at the Indianapolis news station, WTHR, in 2007.

 Pageantry

 Stam began competing in pageants at the age of 15, winning a local title before being named Kentuckiana Teen and advancing and winning her first national pageant.
 She later won Indiana's Junior Miss in 2005, and was named second runner-up at the 2005 America's Junior Miss competition.